 - staying engaged with employees to keep them informed about the tools, advice, information and resources they need in order to stay safe at work.

-Safety is your responsibility, too
+Preventing workplace injuries is your responsibility, too

 As an employee, you are responsible for your own safety at work whether you’re in the office or at home, so you need to take reasonable care.
 If you have doubts about the safety of your work environment at home, you should raise these concerns with your employer.
 This discussion may result in the decision that it’s unsafe for you to work from home or in the creation of risk controls to make your home office safe.